 Farro is an ancient whole-grain, I mean really ancient and it is cultivated in the fields of Italy and elsewhere in the Mediterranean.
 With the revival of interest in whole grains, farro’s popularity is gaining popularity in America as well and it is also being grown in Eastern Washington by Bluebird Grain Farms.

 Farro has a little bit of a nutty flavor and is cooked about like you would cook steel-cut oats.
 You can buy it in most major grocery stores where the rice and dry beans are located.
 It is a versatile whole-grain and I have added it to my minestrone soup in place of pasta and also cooked it as a morning breakfast cereal.
-I like the nutty taste of it and it can be cooked where it has a little crunch to it or, if cooked longer is more soft.
+I like the nutty taste of it and it can be cooked where it has a little crunch to it or, if cooked longer is softer.
 It is full of nutrition and just one-half cup of cooked faro has seven grams of protein with zero fat.

 In the produce section of my very favorite market there is a kiosk that serves daily samples of whatever the store highlights for the day.
 Most of the time it will be a fruit or a vegetable that has just come into season or a new item that the market started carrying.
-A couple weeks ago the featured item was farro from the Bluebird Grain Farms and samples were being served of this nice Farro salad which was paired with grilled salmon.
-It was really good, I liked the nutty toasted favor of the grain which also had a nice chewy-ness to it.
+A couple of weeks ago the featured item was farro from the Bluebird Grain Farms and samples were being served of this nice Farro salad which was paired with grilled salmon.
+It was really good, I liked the nutty toasted flavor of the grain which also had a nice chewy-ness to it.

 This salad was inspired by that taste-sampling and I have added nasturtiums from my garden as a garnishment as they have just started blooming and their bright jewel-like blossoms are so beautiful.
 I planted these nasturtiums in the spring and have been looking forward to using them in my recipes as they are an edible flower as well as a beautiful garnishment.
 It is not just the flower that is edible but also the green leaves and the stems.
 The leaves have a spicy flavor to them and there is a little spice and crunch to the stems.
 The blooms themselves have a nice slightly sweet flavor.
 I used them as a garnish in this salad but we ate them and they were interestingly delicious.